 - Upon completion of the public voting process, the results of the balloting will be brought before the City Council for consideration.
 The City Council will have the discretion to approve which projects are funded, the amount of funding, and conditions (if any) placed upon the use of approved funds. - If there is a tie, or if the available funds do not cover the cost of the next highest vote-getting project, subject to available resources and the discretion of the City or other agencies, the City Council may attempt to secure additional money to complete the project(s), partially fund the next highest vote-getting project, or split the remaining funding between any tied projects.
-If the project(s) cannot be completed with partial funds, the remaining funds will go to the project with the next most votes that can be fully funded, or into a reserve fund. - A minimum of 20% of available project funding is allocated for Program & Service projects; if/when the minimum 20% has been reached, remaining funding will fall to the next highest vote-getting project(s).
+If the project(s) cannot be completed with partial funds, the remaining funds will go to the project with the next most votes that can be fully funded, or into a reserve fund. - A maximum of 15% of available project funding can be allocated for Program & Service projects; if/when the maximum 15% has been reached, remaining funding will fall to the next highest vote-getting Capital Improvement/Durable project(s).